William S. Fisher: Wealth and philanthropy

-According to Forbes Magazine, he has a net worth of $1.85 billion USD.
+According to Forbes Magazine, he has a net worth of $1.85 billion.

 Fisher donates heavily to his alma mater Stanford and has a professorship there.
 In 2011, he donated $1 million to Stanford's Freeman Spogli Institute for International Studies.
 He serves as vice chairman of the science museum Exploratorium in San Francisco.
 Like many other members of the Fisher family, he supports pro-charter school candidates in a variety of races.